methylDragon/coding-notes/PHP/02 - OOP PHP Syntax.md

 [go to top](#top)

-Abstract classes cannot be instantiated, but it **forces** classes that implement it to **override** any abstract method that are members of the abstract class.
+Abstract classes cannot be instantiated, but it **forces** classes that implement it to **override** any abstract methods that are members of the abstract class.

 ```php
 // Define an abstract class or method using the "abstract" keyword